-Eating is a big part of traveling.
+Eating is a big part of travelling.
 Travelling with GoKo Travels you experience the vast array of wonderful food that is available out in the world.
-Generally, meals are included in the trip price, therefore, it is your responsibly to let us know if you have any food allergies at time of booking, so we can make arrangements accordingly.
+Generally, meals are included in the trip price, therefore, it is your responsibility to let us know if you have any food allergies at time of booking, so we can make arrangements accordingly.

 Travellers with special dietary requirements or food allergies are required to advise us at the time of booking.
 If you do not inform us before departure date, it may be impossible to source special dietary requests.

 You may be asked to pay for any additional food if you have not advised us of any special dietary requirements beforehand.

 The below dietary can be easily catered for: